-13.107 Agencies are generally best placed to identify other information that should be published under s 8(4).
+13.134 Agencies are generally best placed to identify other information that should be published under s 8(4).
 In doing so, agencies should strive to implement the objects of the FOI Act, which declare that information held by government is a national resource that should be managed for public purposes, and that the Parliament intends to increase scrutiny, discussion, comment and review of the Government's activities (s 3).
 Agencies should also consider:

-• the Information Commissioner's Principles on open public sector information, which encourage agencies to ensure government information is accessible without charge, based on open standards, easily discoverable, understandable, machine-readable, and freely reusable and transformable9

-- the OAIC's Information policy agency resource 2: Open data quick wins getting the most out of agency publications, which explains how agencies can transform data they already publish in reports, websites and mobile apps into machine-readable formats that support reuse by others10 - advice from the Australian Government Open Data Toolkit (currently in draft) and the Australian Government Web Guide, both of which discuss technical and other relevant matters that should be taken into account when publishing government data online.11
+- open by design principles by prioritising, promoting and resourcing proactive disclosure of information held that is of value to the public - the Information Commissioner's Principles on open public sector information, which encourage agencies to ensure government information is accessible without charge, based on open standards, easily discoverable, understandable, machine-readable, and freely reusable and transformable - the OAIC's Information policy agency resource, Open data quick wins getting the most out of agency publications, which explains how agencies can transform data they already publish in reports, websites and mobile apps into machine-readable formats that support reuse by others - advice about technical and other relevant matters that should be taken into account when publishing government information online.